bob-w-perez/Code-Refactor-Homework-01/README.md

 changed hero from a class selector to an id selector to reflect changes made in HTML

 removed class selectors from both 'footer' declarations to reflect changes made in HTML

+changed 'footer h2' selector to 'footer h4' to reflect changes made in HTML